Oxbow, Maine

 Oxbow, officially Oxbow North and Township 9 Range 6, is an unincorporated township in Aroostook County, Maine, United States and part of the state's Unorganized Territory.
 The population was 66 at the 2010 census.
 As of 2016, the population was estimated to be 50.

 History

 Oxbow was first settled in 1842 by Elias and Samuel Hayden, who had previously resided in Somerset County, Maine.
 More settlers came to set up farms and mills, which spurred residents to incorporate as Oxbow Plantation in 1870.
 In 1994, an attempt to deorganize was defeated by a vote of 21–9.
 In November 2015, Oxbow residents voted unanimously to deorganize, which was largely driven by a need to lower property tax rates.
-In March 2016, a panel of the Maine Legislature voted to accept the town's attempt to deorganize.
-In November 2016, town residents voted 37–2 to move forward with the process.
+In March 2016, a panel of the Maine Legislature voted to accept the plantation's attempt to deorganize.
+In November 2016, residents voted 37–2 to move forward with the process.
 The plantation was officially deorganized on July 1, 2017.